Unusual Ideas for Science Fair Projects

 Steps to doing a science fair project

-1. Start with a question, something you're genuinely curious about
+1. Start with a question, something you're genuinely curious about.
+This is the most important step — follow your curiosity!

 2. Do lots of research to get more ideas